cristina-serban/parse-smtlib/README.md

 * `--unfold-path` - File to which the results will be appended.
 Value defaults to a file name `unfolding` in the current working directory.
 * `--cvc-emp` - Specifying this will make `emp` become `(emp 0)` in the output (for compatibility with CVC4).

-**Note**: At least one of these arguments has to be specified for the unfolding to take place.
+**Note**: At least one of the `--unfold` arguments has to be specified for the unfolding to take place.

 Some examples:
 ```